Mateusz-AWS/aws-ha-webapp/README.md

 ## Features

-* High availability
+* High availability across multiple Availability Zones
-* Automatic scaling
+* Automatic scaling and self-healing infrastructure
+* Load balancing across instances
-* Health checks
+* Health checks and failover
 * Monitoring and alerting
 * Fault tolerance

 ---

 ## How to deploy

+1. Create a Launch Template with User Data to install and configure the web server automatically
-1. Launch EC2 instances (Amazon Linux)
+2. Launch EC2 instances (Amazon Linux) using the Launch Template
-2. Install web server (Apache / Nginx)
-3. Deploy simple HTML app
+3. Deploy a simple HTML application
-4. Create Target Group
+4. Create a Target Group
-5. Register EC2 instances in Target Group
+5. Register EC2 instances in the Target Group
-6. Create Application Load Balancer
+6. Create an Application Load Balancer
 7. Configure listener (HTTP :80 → Target Group)
-8. Create Auto Scaling Group (min: 2, desired: 2)
+8. Create an Auto Scaling Group (min: 2, desired: 2) across multiple Availability Zones
-9. Attach Target Group to Auto Scaling Group
+9. Attach the Target Group to the Auto Scaling Group
-10. Configure CloudWatch alarm (CPU > 50%)
+10. Configure a CloudWatch alarm (CPU > 50%)
-11. Create SNS topic and email subscription
+11. Create an SNS topic and email subscription

-The application will be accessible via Load Balancer DNS.
+The application is accessible via the Load Balancer DNS.

+---

+## Security Considerations

+- Security Groups restrict access (ALB → EC2 only on HTTP/HTTPS)
+- EC2 instances should use IAM roles with least privilege
+- In production, HTTPS (ACM) and AWS WAF should be implemented

 ---

 ## Lessons Learned

 - Health checks are critical – if they fail, instances are removed from the load balancer
 - Misconfigured security groups can block traffic between ALB and EC2
 - Instances may not register in Target Group if ports or health check paths are incorrect
 - Monitoring and alerting are essential for production environments

 ---